akassara/skinseg_technical_test/README.md

 # SkinSeg Technical Test

-An nnU-Net pipeline for segmenting retinal skin-layer structures in LC-OCT images.
+An nnU-Net pipeline for segmenting skin-layer structures in LC-OCT images.
 The project prepares the dataset, plans and preprocesses it with nnU-Net, trains cross-validation folds, predicts the test set, and generates a Dice scorecard with an HTML dashboard.

 ## Dataset